peppermintbird/peppermintbird/README.md

 > Survived on this pale blue dot, and became an educator and Computational Neuroscience enthusiast.

-**Background:** I'm studying Foreign Languages, Language Science, and Data Science, with a big interest in Computational Neuroscience.
+**Background:** I'm studying Foreign Languages, Language Science, and Data Science.

 **Collab:** Right now, I'm trying to chip in on fantastic open-source project [snnTorch](https://snntorch.readthedocs.io/en/latest/readme.html).
 To add, I'm a student council representative advocating for my fellow students and open science.